 Continuing Education Activity

-Neonatal anesthesia requires a unique knowledge of neonatal physiology, which is different than the physiology of older infants, children, or adults.
-Oftentimes, health professionals have limited experience caring for neonates and neonatal anesthesia can be stressful for these practitioners.
+Neonatal anesthesia requires a unique knowledge of neonatal physiology, which is different from older infants, children, or adults.
+Oftentimes, health professionals have limited experience caring for neonates, and neonatal anesthesia can be stressful for these practitioners.
 This activity reviews the physiology and background information necessary to perform safe neonatal anesthesia and describes some methods to improve interprofessional team management of those undergoing anesthesia.

-- Identify the physiology unique to neonates that must be considered in order to provide safe general anesthesia.
+Identify the physiology unique to neonates that must be considered to provide safe general anesthesia.

 Issues of Concern

 Neonates are susceptible to hypothermia in the operating room for a couple of reasons.
 First, premature infants have less brown fat and, therefore, less thermogenesis.
 Second, neonates are so small that a proportionally more substantial percentage of skin gets exposed in the operative field during most surgeries.
 Third, general anesthesia inhibits central thermoregulation by interfering with hypothalamic function.
 It is common for core temperature to drop by 1 to 2 degrees Celsius in the first hour of anesthesia (via convection, radiation, evaporation, and redistribution).